sahilzalte/365-DAYS-365-CODES/README.md

 - #### Project 6: `Linktree Clone` using `Next.js`, `Tailwind CSS`, `MongoDB`
   - **Day 151**: Today we created all pages, added images and buttons, and built a well-structured UI with only the Navbar generated.
 MongoDB added, environment variable added.
+  - **Day 152**: Today completed project, added all backend functionality and dynamic routes in Next.js, integrated MongoDB, and tested using Postman.
+---

 ## Getting Started